MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

     For example, you can build a custom list of products that are currently in a specific price range and use that list to build your rule.
 Use filters on [standard ontology nodes and attributes](graph-explorer.md), and then select an appropriate [list](lists.md) that contains the corresponding dataset.

-    Next, you can set up a rule to screen for high-priced products that are bought only by users who live in high-risk countries or regions.
+    Next, you can set up a [rule](rules.md) to screen for high-priced products that are bought only by users who live in high-risk countries or regions.

 2. **"Catch-all fraud" rules for all your traffic.**

     You can create a catch-all rule to meet your needs for all transactions without being linked to a specific custom list.
 To understand the impact of a catch-all rule on fraud protection, skip step 1 in the step-by-step instructions below and move directly to step 2, where you select a risk score.

     For more information on rules and lists, see [Manage rules](rules.md) and [Manage lists](lists.md).

-## Use rules in the Virtual fraud analyst
+## Use rules in the virtual fraud analyst

 ### Step 1 (optional)